Kozienice: History

 History of the town dates back to 1206, when – together with neighboring villages, Kozienice was owned by the Norbertine Nuns from Płock.
 Subsequently, it used to belong to Polish crown, and remained so until the Partitions of Poland.
 In 1326 Kozienice was incorporated by King Władysław I the Elbow-high.
 Located on the ancient road from Kraków to Vilnius and on the edge of the Kozienice Forest, the town became one of favorite retreats of King Władysław II Jagiełło, who founded a church there in 1394.
 Due to close proximity of the Kozienice Forest and, thus the easily accessible wood supply a pontoon bridge was built over the river, which was later moved to Czerwińsk and used by Polish troops to cross the Vistula (Wisła) between June 30 and July 3, 1410 (see Polish–Lithuanian–Teutonic War).

 In 1467, future King Sigismund I the Old was born in Kozienice at a manor house, which is marked by a monument, erected in 1518 (the oldest non-religious monument in Poland).
 Kozienice was incorporated as a city in 1549, by King Sigismund II Augustus.
 In 1559 the king established three annual fairs in Kozienice.
 It was a royal town, administratively located in the Radom County in the Sandomierz Voivodeship in the Lesser Poland Province of the Polish Crown.
 In 1652, the town was decimated by a cholera outbreak, and four years later, during the Deluge, a battle between Poles and Swedes took place there.
 In 1782 Kozienice burns in a fire, and due to the efforts of King Stanisław August Poniatowski, the town was rebuilt, and wooden buildings were replaced by stone houses.
 In 1784-1788, a manufacture, producing rifles, was founded in Kozienice.
+The 2nd Polish National Cavalry Brigade was stationed in Kozienice in 1792.

 The town was annexed by Austria in the Third Partition of Poland in 1795.
 In 1809, Poles led by General Józef Zajączek defeated the Austrians in the Battle of Kozienice, and the town then became part of the short-lived Polish Duchy of Warsaw.
 After its dissolution in 1815 it fell to the Russian Partition of Poland.
 In 1867, for the first time in history, Kozienice became the seat of a county.
 A road to Radom was built, as well as barracks of the Imperial Russian Army.
 In 1897 it was inhabited by 6,391 people (including 3,764 Jews).
 In 1918 Poland regained independence and the town was reintegrated with the reborn state.

 After the joint German-Soviet invasion of Poland, which started World War II, the town was occupied by Germany from 1939 to 1945, administratively included in the Radom District of the General Government (German-occupied central Poland).
 As part of the AB-Aktion, in June 1940, the Germans carried out mass arrests of Poles, who were afterwards imprisoned and tortured in Skarżysko-Kamienna and then murdered in a forest near Skarżysko-Kamienna.
 The Polish resistance movement was active in the town.